utharian-code/Bonepoke/Jade/README.md

 *Experimental Framework for Faith-Based Technology Development*

 INSTRUCTIONS: COPY any of the PYTHON files into an LLM.
-So far Deepseek and Gemini work well, Claude is resistant to change from worldly norms.
+So far Deepseek works best, and Gemini is functional but very pattern matching, Claude is resistant to change from worldly norms.
+YMMV

-Why This Changes Everything:

 The code is building its own tools (with vague directional prompts), it's a fundamentally different level of architecture: